 \section{Introduction}

-A deconfined QCD matter with quark and gluon degrees of freedom, the quark-gluon plasma (QGP), is believed to be created in the early stage of relativistic heavy-ion collisions at the Relativistic Heavy Ion Collider (RHIC)~\cite{STAR:2005gfr,PHENIX:2004vcz} and at the Large Hadron Collider (LHC)~\cite{ALICE:2008ngc}.
-On the other hand, some studies have shown an extremely strong magnetic field can be generated in the early stage of QGP evolution~\cite{Skokov:2009qp,Bloczynski:2012en,Bzdak:2011yy,Deng:2012pc,Zhao:2017rpf,Zhao:2019ybo}.
-Thus relativistic collisions provide a suitable environment for some novel chiral anomalous phenomena, such as chiral magnetic effect (CME)~\cite{Kharzeev:2004ey,Fukushima:2008xe,Kharzeev:2020jxw}, and chiral magnetic wave (CMW)~\cite{Burnier:2011bf,Kharzeev:2015znc}.
-The efforts to search for these phenomena have been the focus of research for nearly a decade, because it may reveal new knowledge related to the local charge-parity violation in strong interactions and the topological fluctuations of the QCD vacuum.
+Deconfined QCD matter with quark and gluon degrees of freedom, the quark-gluon plasma (QGP), is believed to be created in the early stage of relativistic heavy-ion collisions at the Relativistic Heavy Ion Collider (RHIC)~\cite{STAR:2005gfr,PHENIX:2004vcz} and at the Large Hadron Collider (LHC)~\cite{ALICE:2008ngc}.
+In addition, some studies have shown that an extremely strong magnetic field can be generated in the early stage of QGP evolution~\cite{Skokov:2009qp,Bloczynski:2012en,Bzdak:2011yy,Deng:2012pc,Zhao:2017rpf,Zhao:2019ybo}.
+Thus relativistic collisions provide a suitable environment for some novel chiral anomalous phenomena, such as the chiral magnetic effect (CME)~\cite{Kharzeev:2004ey,Fukushima:2008xe,Kharzeev:2020jxw}, and the chiral magnetic wave (CMW)~\cite{Burnier:2011bf,Kharzeev:2015znc}.
+The efforts to search for these phenomena have been the focus of research for nearly a decade, because they may reveal new knowledge related to the local charge-parity violation in strong interactions and the topological fluctuations of the QCD vacuum.